Integrable $\lambda$-deformations of the Euclidean black string: -deformations of

 Using the above, the vectorial $\lambda$-deformation of the $SU(2)_k\times U(1)/U(1)_q$ coset CFT as derived from \eqref{eq:LambdaActionEffective} is found to have the metric

 and dilaton \be e^{-2\Phi} = e^{-2\Phi_0} \sin^2\omega\ , \ee whereas the antisymmetric tensor is vanishing.
 The undeformed $\lambda= 0$ point gives the metric

 In this case the $q$-dependence can be undone by an obvious shift of the $\phi_1$ coordinate\footnote{Here we do not pay particular attention to global issues related to the range of values of the various variables.} and a rescaling of the free boson $x$.
 The non-trivial part of the metric was found in \cite{Bardacki:1990wj} and corresponds to the usual $SU(2)/U(1)$ parafermionic CFT \cite{Fateev:1985mm}.
 Its interpretation of its Minkowski analytic continuation as a two-dimensional black hole and the importance of the dilaton factor \eqn{eq:vectorLambda1} was discussed in \cite{Witten:1991yr}.
 For generic $\lambda$, however, the $q$-dependence can not be undone as the isometry in $\phi_1$ is destroyed by the deformation.
-The isometry in the $x$-direction is on the other hand preserved which, as we will see below, allows us to perform a T-duality transformation.
-Furthermore, one can readily verify that the $q\rightarrow 0 $ limit gives the $\lambda$-deformed $SU(2)/U(1)$ background of \cite{Sfetsos:2013wia} times an additional $U(1)$ factor in $x$.
+The isometry in the $x$-direction is on the other hand preserved which, as we will see below, allows us to perform a T-duality transformation.\footnote{We have verified that the Killing vector equations admit only the isometry along $x$.} Furthermore, one can readily verify that the $q\rightarrow 0 $ limit gives the $\lambda$-deformed $SU(2)/U(1)$ background of \cite{Sfetsos:2013wia} times an additional $U(1)$ factor in $x$.
 As a side note, one can also verify that the non-perturbative symmetry \eqref{eq:LambdaDisSymm} (where $g\rightarrow g^{-1}$ sends $\omega \rightarrow - \omega$, $\phi_1 \rightarrow - \phi_1$, $x\rightarrow - x$ and $\phi_2 \rightarrow \phi_2$) indeed holds in the background geometry.
 In addition, there is the discrete symmetry \be q\to -q\ ,\qq x\to -x\ . \ee Physical quantities, such as the $\beta$-function equations and operator anomalous dimensions, should respect this discrete symmetry as well as \eqn{eq:LambdaDisSymm}.

 Finally, note the zoom-in limit near the singularity at $\om=0$.
 This strong coupling limit makes sense if we also take $\l$ near one.
 Specifically, let, as in \cite{Sfetsos:2013wia}, \be \phi_1= {x_1\ov 2k}\ ,\qquad \om = {x_2\ov 2k}\ , \qquad x={y\ov 2k}\ ,\qquad \l= 1-{\kappa^2\ov k}\ , \ee and take the limit $k\to \infty$.
 We find that \be ds^2 = {1+q^2\ov 2\k^2} dy^2 + { \k^2\ov 2} {(dx_1+q dy)^2\ov x_2^2} + {1\ov 2\k^2}\left(dx_2 + x_1 {dx_1+q dy\ov x_2}\right)^2 \ , \ee and that \be e^{-2\Phi} = e^{-2\Phi_0} x_2^2\ , \ee where we have appropriately shifted $\Phi_0$ in order to absorb a $k$-dependent constant and make sense of the limiting procedure.
 According to the general results of \cite{Sfetsos:2013wia} the above background corresponds to the non-Abelian T-dual of the coset $SU(2)\times U(1)/ U(1)_q$ (in which the right acting $U(1)_q$ is gauged) performed with respect to the left acting $(SU(2)\times U(1))_L$ isometry.
 In addition, we have have checked that this is a genuine three-dimensional geometry and not of the direct product type.